aaldridge81/SportsBetting/README.md

 ## Setup

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to your states' tax rate:
+In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to your API Key:

     API_KEY = 'APIKEY'